exelynt-learning-platform/second-round-assignm-final-13138-anshul/README.md

 The application creates a default admin user on startup:
 - **Email:** admin@shop.com
 - **Password:** admin123

+⚠️ **Security Warning**: Change the default admin password immediately in production!
+Generate a secure password and update the DataInitializer.java or create users via the registration endpoint.

 ### Test Data
 Use the provided Postman collection for testing all endpoints.